VeeranjaneyaMurthy/Sales_Report_BlackFriday_Visualization/README.md

 *Used a Dataset of BlackFriday from Kaggle which is the sales report on BlackFriday *Layout of the complete app
 *Inserting the datatable on the page
-*Excellent Visualizations using the plotly
+*Excellent Visualizations using the plotly.